kwmsmith/scipy2013-cython-tutorial/julia/README.rst

 Julia Cython
 ------------

 This exercise provides practice at writing a C extension module using Cython.
-The object of this is to take an existing Python module and speed it up by re-writing it in Cython.

-The code in this script computes the Julia set, but it is not very fast.
+The object of this is to take an existing Python module `julia_pure_python.py` and speed it up by re-writing it in Cython.

 1. The file `julia_pure_python.py` calculates the Julia set in pure Python.
    To time it, run the following::